 Simplifying Results for Clear Understanding: We've prioritized a user-friendly interface to make grasping your test results a breeze.
 Our web application leverages cutting-edge tools to deliver a smooth experience.

-React.js - Building Dynamic User Interfaces: For the Front-End section of our project we decided to use React.js, a popular open-source JavaScript library, empowers developers to build dynamic and interactive user interfaces for web applications.
+React/WIX - Building Dynamic User Interfaces: For the Front-End section of our project we decided to use React/WIX, a popular open-source library, empowers developers to build dynamic and interactive user interfaces for web applications.
 Its component-based architecture allows for the creation of reusable UI building blocks, promoting clean and maintainable code.
-React utilizes a declarative approach, where developers describe the desired state of the UI, and the library efficiently updates the actual web page structure through a virtual DOM, ensuring optimal performance and a smooth user experience. as is in
+React utilizes a declarative approach, where developers describe the desired state of the UI, and the library efficiently updates the actual web page structure through a virtual DOM, ensuring optimal performance and a smooth user experience.

+WIX provides a rough sketch of the WEB pages, said design could be used as is in the final product.

 Django - Powering Web Development with Speed and Efficiency: For the Back-End section of our project we decided to use Django, a high-level Python web framework that offers a robust and efficient foundation for building complex web applications.
 Favored for its clean design and rapid development capabilities, Django provides a collection of pre-built components and functionalities that handle common web development tasks like database access, user authentication, and URL routing.
 This streamlined approach allows developers to focus on the core logic and unique features of their application, expediting the development process and fostering code reusability.